witseie/fpgaperm/README.md

 ## Make
 A Makefile is provided to compile the host application (using GCC) and the FPGA design (using Xilinx Vitis/Vivado 2020.2).

-In order to compile the host application, the OpenCL, OpenMP and Xilinx XRT libraries must be installed
+In order to compile the host application, the OpenCL, OpenMP and Xilinx XRT libraries must be installed.

 The Makefile allows an FPGA design to be compiled for software emulation (sw_emu), hardware emulation (hw_emu) or hardware (hw).
-The FPGA design is specifically compiled for the Xilinx FPGA provided by the `f1.2xlarge` instance (the Xilinx VU9P).
+The FPGA design is specifically compiled for the Xilinx FPGA provided by the `f1.2xlarge` instance (the VU9P).

 To compile the host application use